-The Common Application and Supplement forms must be submitted online.
-We will begin reviewing your application once we have received all of the required parts:
+We cannot begin reviewing your application until we have received all of the required parts:

 - Common Application Personal Essay